JackFreako/tconf-2017-talk/README.md

 Multiple browsers (Chrome , Firefox) [Done]
-Headless mode (PhantomJS) [Not to be done] [As specified in their browser support] [https://github.com/angular/protractor/blob/master/docs/browser-support.md] [DONE]
+Headless mode (PhantomJS) [Not to be done] [As specified in their browser support] [https://github.com/angular/protractor/blob/master/docs/browser-support.md] [DONE] Running test against multiple browsers [DONE].This means specs specified will run in the browsers specified.
+ -- You have specified both capabilities and multiCapabilities.
+This will result in capabilities being ignored.[DONE]

 Page Object
 CI